mscott24/WPDM/README.md

 2.  sim2: $\mu$=-1.00, $\sigma^2 = 0.25$, $\sigma_{\mu}^2=0.05$, $\sigma_{\varepsilon}^2 = 0.49$
 3.  followup_time_checks: simulations relating to Figure 1 focusing on clustering of follow-up times.

-Data from Supporting Information can be generated from run_simulations.R.
+Simulation data from the Supporting Information can be generated from *run_simulations.R*.